discourse/discourse/README.md

 <a href="http://www.discourse.org/">![Logo](images/discourse.png)</a>

 Discourse is the 100% open source discussion platform built for the next decade of the Internet.
-It works as:
+Use it as a:

-- a mailing list
+- mailing list
-- a discussion forum
+- discussion forum
-- a long-form chat room
+- long-form chat room

 To learn more about the philosophy and goals of the project, [visit **discourse.org**](http://www.discourse.org).